karan-kapoor90/portfolYOU/_drafts/kubernetes-security-101.md

 ## Kube config

-In order to access a clsuter, if using curl, you'd need the apiserver URL and port, the user's key, certificate and the CA's certificate like so
+In order to access a cluster, if using curl, you'd need the apiserver URL and port, the user's key, certificate and the CA's certificate like so

 ```bash
 $ curl https://<api-server-ip>:6443/api/v1/pods --key <user-key-file> --cert <user-certificate-file> --cacert <ca-crt-file>